 Your Offshore Doctor: A Manual of Medical Self-Sufficiency at Sea, by Michael Beilan:

 As a doctor who is also an experienced sailor, Dr. Beilan constructed a fantastic guide for staying healthy and managing sickness at sea.
 Far from the nearest hospital or clinic, you are your own physician on the open water.
 You don’t need to be a doctor by training, though.

 Beyond advised fitness routines and general treatments, this book will provide anything and everything from dosages of the most common medications to treating Malaria symptoms.
 There is even a dedicated chapter to procedures with illustrations and explanations in case of severe emergency.
 Need help preparing a medical kit?
 This book covers it.

 Need even more inspiration?
-Check out this post by Discover Boating to see what they think are the Top 10 sailing books – from historical non-fiction to fiction.
+Check out this post by Discover Boating to see what their Top 10 sailing books – everything from historical non-fiction to fiction.

 If you found this article helpful, please leave a comment below, share it on social media, and subscribe to our email list.